declarativesystems/ringmaster/README.md

 gits or daemons - unless you add them yourself.

-There is also no custom DSL or new programming language to learn, although there is a simple templating system.
+There is also no custom DSL or new programming language to learn, although [jinja2](https://jinja.palletsprojects.com/) is used for templating.

 Ringmaster is just files on a disk and calls to other systems made in an order you decide.